Failure to launch

 Failure to launch informally refers to dependent young emerging adults who are unsuccessful in transitioning into societal requirements of adulthood.
-Characterization of this group in some Western societies includes those living with and reliant on their parents, those with an avoidance of higher education, and those unable to contribute financially through employment; independence and self-sufficiency are valued.
+Characterization of this group in some Western societies includes those living with and reliant on their parents, those with an avoidance of higher education, and those unable to contribute financially through employment.
 Given the large variation within Western countries with regard to acceptable living with parents and other interpretations of adulthood, failure to launch has been considered as oversimplified or insufficient terminology.

 Definition

 The term is associated with the elongation of the period of emerging adults.
 That is, there is a "delay" in "transition of young adults from parental dependence to economic self-sufficiency" according to Bell et al. Failure to launch, or FTL, has been used for "adult children living at home and highly dependent on parents".
 Over-simplistic narratives of this colloquialism and stereotype have been critically challenged.
 The expression has been used as a non-pejorative.
 It is not a medical "syndrome" or clinical condition.